dvanhu/Insta/README.md

 - Each service exposes runtime metrics at `/metrics` in Prometheus exposition format
 - `service-monitor.yaml` defines a `ServiceMonitor` custom resource that instructs the Prometheus Operator to scrape each service at regular intervals
 - Metrics are integrated into the `kube-prometheus-stack` (Prometheus + Alertmanager + Grafana) for dashboards and alerting
-- `adapter-values.yaml` configures the Prometheus Adapter, which translates Prometheus query results into Kubernetes custom metrics — making them available to both HPA and KEDA
+- `adapter-values.yaml` configures the Prometheus Adapter, translating Prometheus query results into Kubernetes custom metrics — available to both HPA and KEDA

 ---